paketo-buildpacks/rfcs/text/0044-disable-sbom.md

 `BP_GENERATE_SBOM` environment variable.
 When set to `false` these buildpacks will neither generate their SBOM documents, nor attach them to any of their outputs.

+Additionally, when the variable is set, these buildpacks will include the image label `io.paketo.sbom.disabled` with a value of `true`.